growsverige/open/open-specification-01.md

 ## Purpose

-The purpose of the protocol is to enable communication between batteries as well as transfer of electricity to and from a battery.
+The purpose of the protocol is to enable communication between batteries supporting transfer of electricity to and from a battery.

 ## License